dmenezesgabriel/docker-localstack-hello/docs/aws-route53.md

 # AWS Route 53

+## Description

-DNS: Domain Name System
+### Domain Name System (DNS)

-- DNS is a globally distributed service that translates human readable names like www.example.com into the numeric IP addresses.
+DNS is a globally distributed service that translates human readable names like www.example.com into the numeric IP addresses.

 ## Routing Policies